Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System design

-From~\eqref{gain_tx_rx} and~\eqref{cond_tx_rx} we conclude that, when $\bar{\gamma}_{r}\ddot{\gamma}_{r}\neq0$, the additional paths enabled by a far-field \gls{ris} deployment only provides a marginal \gls{snr} gain: the reason is that the reflecting area offered by the \gls{ris} cannot be sufficiently large to compensate for the signal attenuation experienced in the radar-\gls{ris} hop.
-As also confirmed by the analysis in Sec.~\ref{Sec:numerical-analysis}, the forward (backward) \gls{ris} should rather be placed in the near-field of the radar transmit (receive) array, as close as possible, to significantly improve the system performance.
+From~\eqref{gain_tx_rx} and~\eqref{cond_tx_rx} we conclude that, when $\bar{\gamma}_{r}\ddot{\gamma}_{r}\neq0$, the additional paths enabled by a far-field \gls{ris} deployment only provide a marginal \gls{snr} gain: the reason is that the reflecting area offered by the \gls{ris} cannot be sufficiently large to compensate for the signal attenuation experienced in the radar-\gls{ris} hop.
+As also confirmed by the analysis in Sec.~\ref{Sec:analysis}, the forward (backward) \gls{ris} should better be placed in the near-field of the radar transmit (receive) array, as close as possible, to significantly improve the system performance.
+Similar conclusions have been reached in communication-oriented applications, when the effects of the double-fading attenuation and of the bistatic \gls{rcs} of the reflecting elements are accounted for in the \gls{ris}-aided link~\cite{Najafi-2021,ActiveRIS2021}.

-As a final remark, we point out that a far-field \gls{ris} deployment remains a competitive option whenever the indirect links allow to reach a spot that would otherwise remain blind~\cite{aubry2021reconfigurable}.
+We hasten to underline that, when the \gls{ris} is in the far-field of both the signal source and the destination, many existing works have bypassed the fact that the indirect link can be much weaker than the direct one by assuming that the latter is obstructed; indeed, such a far-field deployment may remain a competitive option if the indirect link allows to reach a user that would otherwise remain disconnected (in communication applications) or a spot that would otherwise remain blind (in radar applications), in spite of the double-fading attenuation.